The Soul Mate

 "The Soul Mate" is the 136th episode of the American television sitcom Seinfeld.
 This was the second episode for the eighth season, originally airing on NBC on September 26, 1996.
-In this episode, George tries to figure out what caused the damage to a briefcase he left behind at a meeting of the Susan Ross foundation, Elaine is attracted to a man based on his professed disinterest in having children, and Jerry and Kramer find themselves on opposing sides of a love triangle.
+In this episode, George tries to figure out what caused the damage to a briefcase he left behind at a meeting of the Susan Ross foundation, Elaine is attracted to a man based on his professed lack of interest in having children, and Jerry and Kramer find themselves on opposing sides of a love triangle.

 Plot

 The foundation chair, Wyck, clears his throat just before describing Susan's death as an "accident", making George suspect Wyck thinks he murdered Susan.
 Jerry suggests he put a running tape recorder in his briefcase and leave it behind at the next board meeting so he can hear what the board members say about him in his absence.
 Following Jerry's advice, George returns to find the briefcase damaged and the tape with a recording of the horrified exclamations "What are you doing?!" and "Dear God!" followed by a loud thud.
 After struggling to come up with a theory which could explain this, George confronts the board with the recording.
 Wyck claims Quint was moving a chair and dropped it on the briefcase.
 He offers no explanation for the horrified cries, but George is satisfied with his story and leaves with his briefcase this time.
 He thus misses the board members casually commenting that they all believe he murdered Susan.

 Elaine insists she has no desire to have a baby.
 When a man, Kevin, overhears her declaration and seconds it, she starts dating him.
 However, when Kevin tells her he got a vasectomy, she gets second thoughts about whether she wants to have children.

 Kramer falls in love with Jerry's girlfriend Pam, but is restrained by loyalty to Jerry.
 When Elaine tells Kramer that Jerry is not in love with Pam, he gets the confidence to confront Jerry about his feelings.
 However, his praises for Pam convince Jerry that she is too good a woman to let go of.
 Kramer enlists Newman's help; the smooth-talking Newman feeds Kramer romantic lines which enable him to win Pam's heart.
 When Newman taunts Jerry over this, Jerry convinces him to stop helping Kramer in exchange for advice on wooing his obsession, Elaine.
 His advice is that Elaine doesn't want children.

 Pam tells Jerry and Kramer that she has feelings for them both and can't choose between them.
 She mentions she doesn't want to have children, so they line up with Newman for their own vasectomies.
 Elaine and Kevin go to get his vasectomy reversed.
 Realizing Elaine must have changed her mind about children, Jerry and Newman leave before their scheduled vasectomies, but after Kramer gets his.